Tropical Fukaya Algebras: Transversality

 where

-The first two factors in \eqref{xgam} correspond to lifts of interior nodes, the third term is a lift of $S \cap T$, the fourth is a lift of a boundary node with a zero length edge, and the last term corresponds to evaluation at an interior marking.
-All the factors of $\ev_\Gamma$ are standard evaluation maps, except for the first factor which is the evaluation of a leading order derivative as in \eqref{eq:evvert-proj}.
+The first two factors in \eqref{xgam} correspond to lifts of interior nodes, the third term is a lift of boundary nodes $w_e$ with no treed segments (that is, $\ell(e)=0$), the fourth term is a lift of $S \cap T$, and the last term corresponds to evaluation at an interior marking.
+All the factors of $\ev_\Gamma$ are standard evaluation maps, except for the first factor which is the projected tropical evaluation map as in \eqref{eq:evproj}.
 Let

-be the submanifold that is the product of diagonals in the first four factors of $\bX(\Gamma)$ in \eqref{xgam}, and the stabilizing divisor $D_{P(v(e))} \subset \cX_{\ol P(v(e))}$ in the last factor.
-The {\em local universal moduli space} is
+be the submanifold that is the product of diagonals in the first four factors of $\XX(\Gamma)$ in \eqref{xgam}, and the stabilizing divisor $D_{P(v(e))} \subset \XC_{P(v(e))}$ in the last factor.
+The \em{local universal moduli space} is

-where $\bB^i_{k,p,l,\Gamma}$ is embedded as the zero section in $\cE_{p,\lam,\Gamma}^i$.
+where $\bB^i_{p,\lam,l,\Gamma}$ is embedded as the zero section in $\cE_{p,\lam,\Gamma}^i$.

-We will next show that this subspace is cut out transversely.
+We will next show that this subspace is cut out transversally.
 We first consider two-dimensional components of $\tC$ on which the map is not horizontally constant, and show that the linearization of $(\delbar, \ev_\Gamma)$ is surjective.
-For components whose target space is not a neck piece, the surjectivity of $d(\delbar, \ev_\Gamma)$ follows from \cite[Proposition 3.4.2]{ms:jh}.
-We recall that neck pieces are fibrations
+For components whose target space is not a neck piece, the surjectivity of the differential $D(\delbar, \ev_\Gamma)$ follows from \cite[Proposition 3.4.2]{ms:jh}.
+Recall from \eqref{eq:pixp} that a neck piece $\XC_P$ is a $T_{P,\C}$-bundle